 Federal Direct Stafford Loans | Federal Direct Graduate PLUS Loans | Eligibility/Requirements | Federal Perkins Loans | Termination of Direct Loan Borrower Repayment Incentives | Student Loan Code of Conduct | Deadlines

-Per new Federal Loan regulations, the loan program is comprised solely of the unsubsidized loan for the 2013-2014 academic year.
-The subsidized loan is still available for those whose enrollment commences prior to June 30, 2012 only.
+The Federal Stafford loan program is comprised solely of the unsubsidized loan for the 2014-2015 academic year.
 For more information on this please go to the Federal Student Aid web site.
-The Stafford loan interest rate is fixed at 5.41% for both the Subsidized and Unsubsidized loans.
+The Stafford loan interest rate is fixed at 6.21% for both the Unsubsidized loans.
 Students may borrow a maximum of $20,500 per academic year (two semesters) in the Stafford loan program.
 Interest on the unsubsidized loan will accrue immediately and may be paid monthly while in school or may be capitalized and become due once repayment begins.
 International students are not eligible for federal loans.

 Please Note: The University of Miami School of Law does not participate in Private Lender List Selections.

 The Federal Direct PLUS loan program was formerly only available to parents of undergraduate students to assist with educational costs.
 However, graduate and professional students are now able to apply for a PLUS loan, based on changes in federal legislation.
 Federal Direct Graduate PLUS loans are approved based on the borrower not having an adverse credit history.
 However, as a graduate or professional student, your loan will be placed into deferment while you are enrolled at least half-time and for an additional six months after you cease to be enrolled at least half-time.